Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

-With the error bounds in hand, we proceed to bound the query complexity needed to perform a simulation using these methods.
+With the results of the previous two sections, we proceed to bound the query complexity needed to perform a time dependent MPF simulation.
 First, we define a set of oracles that are appropriate for this simulation problem.
-The most natural oracle model in our setting is the linear combinations of Hamiltonians model.
-This is to say, we assume that
+As discussed above, the most natural input model in our setting is the linear combinations of Hamiltonians model

-Using the notation of \sec{DiscreteTimeDisplacementOperator}, let us assume $t$ is discretized into $2^{n_t}$ points using the formula $t_q = t_0 + q\frac{\Delta t}{2^{n_t}-1}$.
-Further, let us assume that we have two oracles that provide the input Hamiltonian via a self-inverse oracle

-Here the value of $\alpha_j(t)$ encoded in the qubit register is meant to be interpreted as a binary string of qubits that represent these values and similarly $\ket{\tau}$ is a binary encoding of a time step.

-Next we assume that we have another oracle that actually simulates a particular Hamiltonian term.
-In particular, for any $\ket{\psi} \in \mathbb{C}^{2^n}$